EURO GOVT-Periphery hurt as U.S. stimulus worry hits risk assets

 He forecast a rise in the U.S. 10-year T-note/Bund yield

-spread to 70-80 bps by year-end if a recovery in the U.S. labour
+spread to 70-80 bps by year-end if the recovery in the U.S.